antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 Attempting to generate full large-scale features in a single prompt often yields poor results.
 Instead:

+- Making think of a plan for the solution first before acting to do any changes
+- Review said plan and consider if any changes to it are required.
+- Alternatively, another approach is to make the LLM ask you any question he thinks might have regarding your solution (e.g.: "Ask any clarification question you feel it might be needed").
+This not only helps the LLM, but it also helps you consider the edge-cases for a solution.
-- Decompose features into smaller, modular tasks.
+- Decompose features into smaller, modular tasks, separated by you.
 - Treat each task independently, providing focused and relevant context.
 - Follow the guidance outlined in **Small-Scale Feature Development**.

-From experience, it is often faster and more reliable to implement large features manually unless LLM context is tightly controlled.
+From my personal observations, it is often faster and more reliable to implement large features manually unless LLM context is tightly controlled.

 #### Small-Scale Features